pearcej/complex/_sources/SmallWorldGraphs/Exercises.rst

 Write a function called make_regular_graph that takes n and k and returns a regular graph that contains n nodes, where every node has k neighbors.
 If it’s not possible to make a regular graph with the given values of n and k, the function should raise a ValueError.

 **Exercise 2:**
 My implementation of ``reachable_nodes_bfs`` is efficient in the sense that it is in O(n + m), but it incurs a lot of overhead adding nodes to the queue and removing them.
-NetworkX provides a simple, fast implementation of BFS, available from the NetworkX repository on GitHub at http://thinkcomplex.com/connx.
+NetworkX provides a simple, fast implementation of BFS, available from the NetworkX repository on GitHub.

 Here is a version I modified to return a set of nodes: